-One of the advantages of having a physical store is that human interaction that occurs.
+One of the advantages of having a physical store is the human interaction that occurs.
 If you have a great team, it is straightforward to deliver warm service one on one.
 Warming up the experience online can be tougher, but it is possible!
 It is important to add the details that show the customer your brand has a human side even when the interaction is not face to face.
-There are some aspects to online service that are critical to hitting a home-run on.
+There are some aspects to online service that are critical to hitting a home run on.

 Deliver Quality Service On Your Digital Channels

 - Just as you would greet a customer as soon as they enter your store, you should deliver the same attentiveness on your website.
 Econsultancy found that 83% of customers want live chat available on sites they shop.

 - Customers expect to have their questions answered almost immediately just as they would in-stores.
 In fact, 57% of customers will abandon their cart if they do not get an answer quickly according to Forrester research.

 - Many brands create a regular email newsletter to be able to share important updates, product additions, special sales or events, community outreach, and more.
 This makes the customer feel like a part of the brand community.
 More frequent updates through social media also help build that relationship.